Prab-Bains/Gym4U/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url
+├── index.html               # landing HTML file, this is what users see when you first come to the url
-└── README.md
+└── README.md                # Overview of our entire project

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo